Boundary Criticality at the Nishimori Multicritical Point

+with fitted exponents given in Fig.~\ref{fig:correlation}.
+Interestingly, the scaling dimension of the spin operator $\Delta_1 = \Delta_2$ also governs the relevant exponents that drive the boundary RG flow away from the free boundary fixed point as discussed in Sec.~V in the Supplemental Material~\cite{supplemental}.

-\paragraph{RG calculation and discussion.}\ssll To complement our nonperturbative BCFT data, we present a controlled boundary RG analysis of the replicated Landau theory for the RBIM near its upper critical dimension $d_c=6$.
-The continuum description contains two order-parameter fields: a replica magnetization $M_\alpha(\mathbf{x})$ and a replica spin-glass field $Q_{\alpha\beta}(\mathbf{x})$~\cite{le1988location,Le1989epsilon}.
-Along the Nishimori line, the theory enjoys an additional gauge constraint, which, in the field-theory language, manifests as an invariance under exchanging $M_\alpha$ with $Q_{1\alpha}$.
-We formulate the theory on a half-space $z\ge 0$ and include the most relevant surface terms on $\partial \mathcal M: z=0$,
+\paragraph{RG calculation.}\ssll To complement our nonperturbative BCFT data, we present a controlled boundary RG analysis of the replicated Landau theory for the RBIM near its upper critical dimension $d_c=6$, and focus on the Dirichlet boundary condition~\cite{diehl1986field,diehl1996the} that corresponds to the natural candidate for the free boundary condition studied above.
+We find that, at one loop in $\epsilon\equiv 6-d$, the $n$-th moment of the boundary spin-spin correlation has the multifractal dimension~\cite{supplemental},

-where $c_m,c_q$ tune the surface enhancement.
-We focus on the Dirichlet boundary condition $c_m,c_q\to+\infty$~\cite{diehl1986field,diehl1996the}, which is the standard ``ordinary'' boundary universality class of the Landau description and is the natural candidate for the lattice free boundary condition studied above.
-For Dirichlet boundary conditions, the leading boundary scaling field is its normal derivative $\hat M_{\alpha}\equiv \partial_z M_\alpha|_{z=0}$ (and analogously $\hat Q_{\alpha\beta}$).

-We find that the corresponding surface anomalous dimensions are equal, $\eta_{\hat M}=\eta_{\hat Q}$, providing a nontrivial analytical consistency check that the boundary fixed point respects the same gauge symmetry as the bulk.
-Moreover, the $n$-th moment of the boundary spin-spin correlation function is related to the composite operator $\hat{O}^{(n)}$ localized on the boundary in the replica theory.
-For $n=1,2$, we have $\hat{O}^{(1)}=\hat M_\alpha$ and $\hat{O}^{(2)}=\hat Q_{\alpha\beta}$.
-More generally, at one loop in $\epsilon\equiv 6-d$, the leading Dirichlet boundary field $\hat{O}^{(n)}$ has the multifractal dimension,

-Of course, the raw $\epsilon$-expansion is quantitatively unreliable when extrapolated to $d=2$, but it still provides controlled information near $d=6$ and, importantly, fixes the analytic structure needed for resummation.